Depending on your needs, our protection team can asemble a coverage strategy that protects you and your vehicles from unforeseen damages and injuries.

 Pays medical expenses of the driver and occupants of your insured auto.

-Protects you from damage caused by things other than a vehicle collision, such as fire and theft.
+Collision coverage protects you from loss if another vehicle collide with yours, while Comprehensive coverage protects you from damage caused by things other than vehicle collision, including fire and theft.

 Full glass coverage, towing, rental car insurance, and more depending on your needs.

 Got questions?
 We have answers.
 Here are some of the questions we answer on a daily basis.
-If you need more information about your specific policy, give us a call at 949-421-0222 or email us at firstname.lastname@example.org.
+If you need more information, give us a call at 949-421-0222 or email us at email@example.com.

 When should I add my kids to my insurance?